teodoran/web-hack/Documents/4_SQL_INJECTION.md

     .ToArray();
 ```

-Lets say you're the user "Test", and you filtered on "SQL", then the SQL-query sent to the database would be:
+Lets say you're the user `Test`, and you filtered on `SQL`, then the SQL-query sent to the database would be:
 ```SQL
 SELECT * FROM Notes WHERE Author='Test' AND Content LIKE '%SQL%' ORDER BY Id
 ```

 Unfortunately, this leaves a gaping security hole in our application.
-Lets for instance say you know there's another user named "Louise Robinson", and you choose to filter on the text "%' OR Author LIKE '%Louise Robinson".
+Lets for instance say you know there's another user named `Louise Robinson`, and you choose to filter on the text `%' OR Author LIKE '%Louise Robinson`.
 Now the SQL-query executed by the database would be:
 ```SQL
 SELECT * FROM Notes WHERE Author='Test' AND Content LIKE '%%' OR Author LIKE '%Louise Robinson%' ORDER BY Id
 ```